karlkfi/kpt-config-sync/docs/user/overview.md

 # Overview

-GKE Policy Management supports using Git to centrally manage Namespaces and Kubernetes resources across Kubernetes clusters.
+CSP Configuration Management supports using Git to centrally manage Namespaces and Kubernetes resources across Kubernetes clusters.
 This *Policy as Code* approach ensures policy configurations are: